oektomo/currentMeterSTM32/README.md

 # Current Meter

-this project are created for detecting current meter
+This project are created as a current meter in ZXCT1009
 we activate the UART and ADC
 - [x] Enable the UART
-- [ ] Enable the ADC
+- [ ] Enable the ADC in Progress
 - [ ] update the platform_config.h

 PC software: